ghilesZ/geoml/README.md

 # GeoML

-GeoMl is 2D geometry library for OcaML.
+GeoMl is 2D geometry library for Ocaml.
 It provides basic operations on geometric shapes.
-It also implements several cool algorithms like emo welzl's smallest enclosing disk algorithm or Graham's scan method for finding a convex hull.
+It also implements several cool algorithms :

+* Emo Welzl's smallest enclosing disk algorithm
+* Graham's scan method for finding a convex hull.
+* Weiler-Atherton for polygon clipping

 ### Build
 - The library: